YasarAKM/made-ws2425/project/project-plan.md

 ## Work Packages
 -> Data Cleaning and Preprocessing
+-> Created the automated data pipeline with the datasets, -> The data report is created and provided as per the requirements, -> Automated testing case is prepared with .sh & .py file creating, -> One .yml is included in the workflow for CI

 -> Exploratory Data Analysis (EDA) and Visualization -> Geographic Correlation Analysis
 -> Automated Data Pipeline Development